 Health and Developmental Impacts

-Children born with a cleft lip or palate often face one or more of these health problems: feeding/eating disorders, speech and language development, breathing and hearing difficulties, and dental problems.
+Children born with a cleft lip or palate often face one or more of these health problems: feeding/eating/swallowing disorders, failure to thrive, delayed or disordered speech and language, breathing and hearing difficulties, chronic ear infections and dental problems.

 Speech, Hearing Therapy, Orthodontia

-Children who are undergoing treatment to repair orofacial cleft often need help learning to speak and communicate before and after surgery; therefore early intervention with a registered Speech and Language Pathologist (SLP) is often essential.
-SLPs will often be involved as early as birth to help mothers with feedings and nutrition.
+Children who are undergoing treatment to repair orofacial cleft often need help learning to speak and communicate before and after each surgery; therefore early intervention with a registered Speech and Language Pathologist (SLP) is often essential.
+SLPs will often be involved as early as birth to help mothers with feeding, swallowing and nutrition.